 Sky Zone Donates $1 Million in Memberships to Big Brothers Big Sisters of America and Canada

-Trampoline Park Brand Provides 17,000+ Memberships to mentees at BBBS in the U.S. and Canada Through its Buy-One-Give-One Membership Initiative
+Trampoline Park Brand Provides 17,000+ Memberships to Mentees at BBBS in the U.S. and Canada Through its Buy-One-Give-One Membership Initiative

 Feb 06, 2020, 08:48 ET

 LOS ANGELES, Feb.
-6, 2020 /PRNewswire/ -- During the month of January, Sky Zone, creator of the world's first indoor trampoline park and an ongoing leader in developing new active entertainment experiences, played it forward by donating a Membership to mentees at BBBS for every Membership purchased.
-Expanding on its current partnership with BBBS, Sky Zone is thrilled to donate $1 million dollars' worth of Memberships and provide a safe and fun place for mentees to engage in active play.
+6, 2020 /PRNewswire/ -- During the month of January, Sky Zone, creator of the world's first indoor trampoline park and an ongoing leader in developing new active entertainment experiences, played it forward by donating a Membership to Mentees at BBBS for every Membership purchased.
+Expanding on its current partnership with BBBS, Sky Zone is thrilled to donate $1 million dollars' worth of Memberships and provide a safe and fun place for Mentees to engage in active play.

 "We're thrilled with the positive outcome of our expanded partnership with BBBS," said Jeff Platt, CEO of Sky Zone.
 "Our purpose was clear and we're proud to have achieved our goal of making active play more accessible to youth through this partnership.
 I want to thank all our Franchise Partners and Team Members for embodying our 'Do Good' core value and donating over 17,000 Memberships through this initiative.
-We look forward to seeing these mentees living joyously in the moment while jumping around, challenging themselves on our Ninja Warrior Courses or zooming through the air on one of our Zip Lines."
+We look forward to seeing these Mentees living joyously in the moment while jumping around, challenging themselves on our Ninja Warrior Courses or zooming through the air on one of our Zip Lines."

 "It's wonderful to know, thanks to Sky Zone, thousands of youth in our program across the country will receive free memberships," said Pam Iorio, President & CEO of Big Brothers Big Sisters of America.
-"It's a great way for Bigs and mentees to spend time together and a chance to celebrate our partnership with Sky Zone."
+"It's a great way for Bigs and Mentees to spend time together and a chance to celebrate our partnership with Sky Zone."

 Sky Zone's Membership program allows Members to Sky Zone Whenever You Want for less than the cost of two visits.
 With three tiers to choose from, Basic, Elite, and Elite+, there is a perfect Sky Zone Membership for everyone.
 Members enjoy exclusive perks including daily jump time, free access to programs such as Toddler Time and GLOW, merchandise discounts, special Member events and more.
 (Terms apply.
 Minimum commitment required.
 Benefits and program vary by park.
 Available at participating parks.
 See your local park for details.)